-Human Immunodeficiency Virus (HIV) is a virus that attacks and weakens the immune system (the body’s defense system).
-The virus attacks and destroys white blood cells called CD4+ cells, which are an important part of the immune system.
-A weak immune system has trouble fighting off disease.
+Human Immunodeficiency Virus (HIV) is a virus that attacks and weakens the body’s defense system.
 The virus and the infection that it causes are called HIV.
 Acquired Immune Deficiency Syndrome (AIDS) is the last stage of HIV disease.
-There is currently no cure for AIDS.

 The standard treatment for HIV is a combination of antiretroviral medications.
 Antiretroviral medications slow the rate at which the virus multiplies.
 Taking these medications, as directed by your provider, can reduce the amount of virus in your blood and help you stay healthy.

 We accept most forms of insurance, Medicare, and Medicaid.
 Patients in managed care insurance programs are urged to consult their primary care physicians for a referral before making an appointment.
-Patients without medical health insurance may apply for care under the federal Ryan White Care Act Part C & D Program that UNMC administers, but this coverage is limited and subject to fund availability.
+We provide an array of support services including financial assistance through the Ryan White program.

 Patients are seen by appointment only, though every effort is made to see patients with acute problems as soon as possible.